India's progress in innovation ushering in an era of technology-led growth: PM Modi after meeting with Nadella - ExBulletin

 On a four-day visit to India, Nadella met Modi and pledged his support for the company to help the country realize its vision of Digital India.

-“It is a pleasure to meet you Ms. Satya Nadella.
+“It is a pleasure to meet you Satya Nadella.
+Advancements in technology and innovation in India are ushering in an era of technology-driven growth.
+Our youth are full of ideas that have the potential to transform the planet. ‘, the prime minister said in a tweet.

+Nice to meet you @satyanadella.
 India’s advances in technology and innovation are ushering in an era of technology-driven growth.
-I’m full,” the prime minister tweeted.
+Our youth are full of ideas that have the potential to change the planet. https://t.co/aFqYM1QI6I

-A senior Microsoft official described the meeting with Modi as “insightful” and the government’s focus on sustainable and inclusive economic growth driven by digital transformation. praised the
+Top Microsoft executives describe talks with Modi as ‘insightful’, praising government’s focus on sustainable and inclusive economic growth driven by digital transformation Did.

-“It is exciting to see the government’s focus on sustainable and inclusive economic growth through digital transformation and to help India realize its vision of Digital India and be a light to the world,” Nadella said.
-I’m looking forward to it,” he said.
+“The government’s focus on sustainable and inclusive economic growth through digital transformation is inspiring and will help India realize its vision of Digital India and become a light to the world,” Nadella said.
+I look forward to it,” he said.

 |